huguanjing/AD1_RNA-seq/seed_eflen_RSEM.md

     # At.40vsDt.40       5446      4310     2885

-Regardless of using RSEM or polycat, DEseq2 shows slightly higher sensitivity, while EBSeq shows much higher specificity. **More importantly, RSEM and polyCat results are quite consistent**
+Regardless of using RSEM or polycat, DEseq2 shows slightly higher sensitivity, while EBSeq shows much higher specificity.

+**More importantly, RSEM and polyCat results are quite consistent with respect to homoeolog assignment sensitivity/specificity and homoeolog differential expression results (75-88% overlap). **

 **RSEM**      |A2D5.sig|ADs.sig|both.sig|both.not.sig|sensitivity|specificity
 --------------|--------|-------|--------|------------|-----------|-----------|: